Skip to main content

 The Objective Function: ELBO

 To train a VAE, we maximize the Evidence Lower Bound (ELBO).
-This objective balances reconstruction accuracy with latent space organization. lnp(x)Ezq(zx)[lnp(xz)]ReconstructionDKL(q(zx)p(z))Regularization\ln p(x) \ge \underbrace{\mathbb{E}_{z \sim q(z|x)}[\ln p(x|z)]}_{\text{Reconstruction}} - \underbrace{D_{KL}(q(z|x) \parallel p(z))}_{\text{Regularization}}
+This objective balances reconstruction accuracy with latent space organization.

 1. Reconstruction Loss (L2L_2)

-This term measures how well the decoded image matches the original.
+This term represents the Likelihood.
+It measures how well the Decoder can recreate the original data xx given a latent sample zz.
 Under a Gaussian assumption, this is typically implemented as Mean Squared Error (MSE): Lrecon=(xix^i)2\mathcal{L}_{recon} = \sum (x_i - \hat{x}_i)^2

 2. KL Divergence

-This term forces the predicted distribution q(zx)q(z|x) to be as close as possible to a Standard Normal Prior p(z)=N(0,1)p(z) = \mathcal{N}(0, 1).
+This term measures the “distance” between the approximate posterior q(zx)q(z|x) and the prior p(z)p(z).
+We typically assume the prior is a Standard Normal Distribution p(z)=N(0,1)p(z) = \mathcal{N}(0, 1).
 For a univariate Gaussian, the closed-form solution is: DKL=12(σ2+μ21ln(σ2))D_{KL} = \frac{1}{2} \left( \sigma^2 + \mu^2 - 1 - \ln(\sigma^2) \right)

 The Reparameterization Trick